vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 saturation, unused invalid samples, and stable table order.
 The full build and all 17 CTest targets pass without warnings.

+### Reduce collection queries to the information callers use

+Collection removal asks directly whether any member is being removed, replacing an optional asset result that no caller consumed.
+Missing-role diagnostics use one value construction with their existing conditional severity and message.
+This removes 20 production lines and repeated control flow.
+The full build and all 17 CTest targets pass without warnings, including source/asset removal, collection reconciliation, and missing-reference diagnostic coverage.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,